Alternatives to White Marble Countertops

 The Best Craftsmanship in Pennsylvania

 Marble is a classic material for a reason.
 It is elegant and refined and adds bright sophistication to any decorating scheme.
 If you’re willing to devote time to regular maintenance, white marble is a lovely investment.
-However, if you want the look and effect of marble for less upkeep, try a high-quality marble alternative for your countertops.
+However, if you want the look and effect of marble for less upkeep, try a high-quality marble alternative for your kitchen and bath countertops.

 At Lesher Natural Stone, Quartz, & Tile, we are committed to excellent service and premium-quality products.
 Visit our 5,000-square-foot showroom to see our extensive selection first-hand, and talk with experts about the best options for your space.
 Let us help you build your dream project — contact us today for a free estimate.